marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 ## Step 3: Deploy Services

 Deploying the service does not need any new values to your environment file (<**ENVIRONMENT_NAME**>-env.sh>).
-It will use the same values during the cloud pak deployment.
+It will use the same values during the Cloud Pak deployment.

 **CP4BA_VERSION=**